ShengjunZhang/ShengjunZhang.github.io/content/publication/ACC_2022/index.md

 ---
-title: "A Primal-Dual Algorithm for Distributed Sparse Principal Component Analysis"
+title: "Accelerated Zeroth-order Algorithm for Stochastic Distributed Nonconvex Optimization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Shengjun Zhang
-- Colleen Bailey
+- Colleen P. Bailey

 # Author notes (optional)
 author_notes:
 - ""
 - ""

-date: "2021-09-01T00:00:00Z"
+date: "2021-12-15T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).